Pheeeeenom/KeBlowFusePatchGenerator/README.md

 Left most bit is most significant.
 This is how the nibbles are interpreted.
 First nibble on Fuse set 00 being 0xC means 1100 in binary.

-You will never want to burn CB if you're trying to create a JTAG console.

 Fuse set example: